The 9 best gas BBQs to buy in 2026, as tested by our experts

 Our rating: 4/5

 This intuitive barbecue from Weber makes gas grilling a breeze.
-It’s easy to connect to your gas, and it ignites on the first click every time, reaching cooking temperature in 15 minutes.
+I found it easy to connect to my gas, and it ignited on the first click every time, reaching cooking temperature in 15 minutes.
 With responsive temperature knobs, this barbecue is easy to control, too.
 However, you’ll need a rubber mallet, 7/16-inch spanner, and a Phillips head screwdriver to assemble this barbecue, and it’s tricky to move around.
-Though the side burner and side table are great additions, they get in the way when manoeuvring, and lack handles for you to push or drag the barbecue.
-Despite being a two-burner barbecue, it has quite a large patio footprint, so you might struggle to store it in a shed or a greenhouse.
+Though the side burner and side table are great additions, they got in the way when I was trying to manoeuvre it, and the lack of handles means it's hard to push or drag the barbecue.
+Despite being a two-burner barbecue, it has quite a large patio footprint, so, like me, you might struggle to store it in a shed or a greenhouse.

 On test, chicken wings and burgers cooked well thanks to excellent heat retention, and it gives sausages and halloumi wonderful grill lines.
-We especially like the versatile grill.
+I especially liked the versatile grill.
 The circular panel in the grill can be replaced with Weber accessories, like a wok and pizza stone.
 The included thermometer is quick to respond and easy to read, and there are very few cool spots.
-Suiting both serious grill masters and casual barbecuers, it looks impressive, is simple to use, and turns out great dishes.
+Suiting both serious grill masters and casual barbecuers, this is an impressive model that's simple to use and turns out great dishes.

 George Foreman GFSBBQ1 single burner gas barbecue